-A CAUTION Engine oil can be very hot.
-In order to avoid potential burns, do not remove the engine drain plug or the oil strainer cover if the engine is hot.
+CAUTION Engine oil can be very hot.
+In order to avoid potential burns, do not remove the engine drain plug if the engine is hot.
 Wait until the engine oil is warm.

 Ensure vehicle is on a level surface.

 Remove dipstick.